demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

 There is 1 incident type - FW change management

-Automations:
+Automations
+There is 1 automation - IncidentState.

-IncidentState - dynamic script that is used in the layout to display the insicient state contains 5 states:
+This is a dynamic script that is used in the layout to display the incident state.
+The possible values are:
 Request Was Submitted
 Request Was Approved
 Request Was Rejected'